lorenzopf/X-ray-recognition/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I did this project during two weeks in school.
-I chose this topic because it was during the COVID period (1st Lockdown) and I found the idea really innovative and useful to predict if a patient could be detected as sick or not just with X-ray picture and Datascience.
-The predictions are based on a great numbers of pictures, the Machine Learning model is trained and evaluated with clusters of pictures.
+The purpose of this project was to develop a project with image recognition in Python during two weeks.
+This topic was really full of meaning because it was during the COVID period (1st Lockdown) and the idea was really innovative and useful to predict if a patient could be detected as sick or not just with X-ray picture and Datascience.
+The predictions are based on a great number of pictures, the Machine Learning model is trained and evaluated with clusters of pictures.
 Here the Illness is Pneumonia, so the X-ray pictures are only based on lungs.

 <p align="right">(<a href="#top">back to top</a>)</p>